hastingslab-org/ai-human-images/README.md

 ## Classification System

-Our classification system is described in the manuscript, a graphical representation can be found below.
+Our classification system is described in the manuscript, and a graphical representation can be found below.
-Furthermore, the manual that outlines the classification system and gives guidance on how to apply it is stored as *xxx*.
+Furthermore, the manual that outlines the classification system and gives guidance on how to apply it is stored as [error_classification_system_manual.pdf](error_classification_system_manual.pdf).

 ![Our novel classification system](classification_system.png?raw=true "Our novel classification system")